FluffHiFoxx/rougelike-javascript-game/README.md

  - CSS

 ## How to play
+The game does not require any installation, it runs in a browser.

-You can start the game by simply starting the `index.html`
+You can start the game by going in the root folder and simply opening the `index.html`.

 **Controls:**
 - `arrow keys` -- moving